cheshi-mantu/build-docker-image-with-allurectl/README.md

-# And example on how to build a docker image
+# An example on how to build a docker image

 Docker image